dave2k77/long-range-dependence-project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows for:
+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Private use
+- ✅ Patent use

+**Requirements**: The only requirement is that the license and copyright notice be included in all copies or substantial portions of the software.

 ## 🏆 Acknowledgments

 - **ARFIMA processes**: Granger & Joyeux (1980)